leastbad/radiolabel/README.md

 ## HTML Markup

-For the image grid to work properly, it needs to get the raw image sizes.
-You can either set the `data-width` and `data-height` attributes, or the library will calculate the size when it loads.
+For the image grid to work properly, it needs the raw image dimensions.
+If you know the dimensions at render time, set the `data-width` and `data-height` attributes.
+Otherwise, the library will calculate the size when it loads.
 This is slower and could cause a flicker, but it will only happen once - even across Turbolinks visits.

 ```html
 <div data-controller="image-grid">